jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_1.rst

   :red:`no`      :green:`yes`  :red:`no`
   :red:`no`      :red:`no`     :red:`no`
   =============  ============= ================

+  how did I learn to write without reading?

 * Multi Factor Authentication to log in, if the inputs are